 I think they are really about even.

 Halladay's career era in the AL is 3.43, while his era in the NL is currently 2.43.
 Lee's career era in the AL is 3.88, while his era in the NL is currently 2.75.
 Roy Oswalt's AL era is 3.24 while his nl era is 2.69.
 So this is another example of the DH making a difference.

-Also the phillies consistently play the mets, marlins and nationals, very low scoring teams, while the yankees are up against the sox, rays and jays.
+Also the phillies consistently play the mets, marlins and nationals while the yankees are up against the sox, rays and jays.
 And to add to that, Citi Field is a pitchers friendly park, while yankee stadium, fenway and rogers centre are hitter friendly parks.